Circling Back to Recurrent Models of Language: Conclusions

 We strengthened purely recurrent models' language modelling results on a varied collection of datasets using various techniques and a slightly novel recurrent cell.
 These new baselines better represent the models' ability but do not necessarily allow for a fair comparison to previous results.
 In particular, while we cited and listed results of the best transformer-based models, we did not evaluate them ourselves using the same methodology.
 This is especially obvious where previous works did not report dynamic evaluation results.
 The comparisons we made to recurrent models were also rather targeted: we focussed solely on the state-of-the-art purely recurrent model, the Mogrifier LSTM, and ignored both the less performant models and those combined with attention \citep{merity2019single,DBLP:journals/corr/abs-2102-12459}.
 Nevertheless, the combination of our strong results and little novelty highlight the extent to which minor details and computational efficiency on current hardware affect model comparisons.

 With that in mind, the primary contribution of this work is to apply more resources to designing and evaluating recurrent models and to provide stronger baselines for model comparisons.
 Second, the set of improvements to models of the recurrent cell, overall architecture, training objective, and optimization that we employed or proposed might inform future practice and research.
+In addition, the fact that two quite different architectures (recurrent and attention-based) appear to perform similarly in terms of perplexity suggests that bigger changes are necessary to develop data-efficient language models.